schalkneethling/150days-of-html/content/book/day023/_index.md

 We have covered the `rel` attribute extensively when discussing its use on the `link` element so I will not go into too much depth here.
 Suffice it to say that the `rel` attribute, when used on the anchor element, indicates the relationship between the current document and the target location.

-As mentioned earlier one use is to specify `noopener` and `noreferrer` when using the `target` attribute with a value of `_blank`.
+As mentioned earlier, one use is to specify `noopener` and `noreferrer` when using the `target` attribute with a value of `_blank`.
 Another common use case is to indicate that the target location is external to the current document, for example.

 ```html
 <!--